joshualay/Notethread/Notethread v1.5 Journal.md

 The goal of this release is to attempt to get tags into play.

+## 26/05/2012

+Adding tags to the NoteViewController - i.e. When you're editing

+### Work log

+What's missing from the NTNoteViewController:

+  * Tag scroll view
+  * Tag state tracking

+Going to attempt to pull out the tag tracking logic into another object.
+So it can maintain state in one place; rather than the view controller having ivars to worry about.

+Moved everything out in a TagTracker object.

+Testing to see if it still runs as is.

+And… thats a no. Time to work out what has happened.

+Issues:

+* When I was doing the previous tag detection I had incorrectly used the text that had been entered.
+This meant i'd be hitting out of bounds straight away.
+* Resetting the current tag search term to nil meant that I was building an NSString like - @"(null)t".
+Can't match that!

 ## 22/05/2012

 Refactoring the tag scroll view stuff so I can add it into NTNoteViewController.